TK Maxx: History

 In 1976, TJ Maxx was founded in Framingham, Massachusetts, United States, by Bernard Cammarata.
 The first international store opened in Bristol, UK, in 1994.
-The company modified the name to TK Maxx to avoid confusion with the unrelated British retail chain T. J. Hughes.
+The company modified the name to TK Maxx to avoid confusion with the unrelated British retail chain TJ Hughes.

 Opening of stores in the Netherlands between 1999 and 2001 was not as successful as the company wished.
 The first store in Germany opened on October 4, 2007, in Lübeck.

-In 2007, TK Maxx began winding down new store openings in the United Kingdom.
-Focus was given to revamping or relocating older inner city stores.
 The company opened larger "Maxx Maxx" stores to attempt to move from a budget reputation and become more like a department store.
 In August 2008, TK Maxx opened a store on Kensington High Street, London, England, its first central London store, on a site formerly occupied by Habitat.

 In 2009, TK Maxx was denied permission by the Crown Estate to open a store in a unit on its land at Piccadilly Circus, London.
 In February that year, the company had signed a deal with the leaseholder of the unit, a 20000 sqft vacant site formerly used by Virgin Megastores, with a rent of £1.55 million per year.
 The Crown Estate rejected TK Maxx, saying it did not fit its upmarket development strategy for the area.
 In response, publicist Max Clifford and Look magazine launched a campaign in support of a TK Maxx store on the site.
 A court appeal by TK Maxx against the decision failed.

 In March 2009, the TK Maxx e-commerce site was launched, initially selling only handbags, but later also selling other accessories.
+Three stores were opened in Poland in autumn 2009 with the company having a total 252 stores across Europe, with further expansion planned.

-In October 2015, the first Dutch store opened in Eindhoven followed by more stores.
+In October 2015, the company opened a store in Eindhoven, in the Netherlands, followed by more stores.
 In April 2017, the brand was launched in Australia, when it took over the thirty five Trade Secret discount department stores.
 The stores opened in April in Brisbane, Sydney and Melbourne with stores in Cairns, Townsville, Toowoomba, Canberra, Newcastle, Wollongong, Albury, the Sunshine Coast and the Gold Coast by the end of May.
 Its first Tasmanian store opened in June 2023 at Northgate Shopping Centre in Hobart.

+In March 2026, the first Spanish store opened in Barcelona's Diagonal Mar shopping centre.